-If you’re an Indigenous digital film producer and want to take your career to the next level, then gaining a thorough understanding of the business affairs aspects of filmmaking is a must.
+For Indigenous digital film producers who want to advance their career to the next level and gain thorough understanding of the business affairs aspects of film making.

 The FILM Business Affairs (FILMBA) training program is designed to develop the management skills of mid-career Indigenous producers who own their own film production company.
 Its focus is on demystifying the business side of film production and will cover a range of essential areas: from funding models, contract negotiation and financial management to production proposals, intellectual property law and distribution.